Old photos of English cottages. ECL's Cottage Collection of Francis Frith vintage photos. Take a trip down memory lane.

 Why not see if your town is in the collection and take a trip down memory lane.

-Just click on the banner below and browse their website.
+Just click on any of the photos above and browse their website.
 They have thousands of old photos!